What basepad fits my MC9?

 Which mag extension fits my Canik?

 All of them.
 Canik is nearly unique in that all our basepads work on all the Canik magazines and all the Canik firearms.
+The only exception is the Rival/Metes which can experience over-penetration problems.
+Use our mag extensions specifically for the Rival/Metes.

 My magazines won’t lock into the magwell